President and Vice President

 The duties of the Members-At-Large shall be divided (upon election, the Members-At-Large will meet to decide who will take each responsibility) as follows:

-Score Cards: This Member-at-Large will be responsible for retrieving the score sheets from the Statistician preparing them for Monday morning play.
-She will bring the prepared score cards one week ahead and place them in the Chip Starter bag for use for the following Monday.
-She will retrieve the completed cards for both sessions keeping them separated by a rubber band.
-The Chip Starter should give the completed score cards to the Scorer with all the cards in numerical order even if some of the cards were not used and the card is empty.
-This empty card can be re-dated and re-used for the next session after the tallying has been completed.
+Score Cards: This Member-at-Large will be responsible for retrieving the blank score sheets from the Membership Coordinator and preparing them for Monday morning play.
+She will bring the prepared score cards one week ahead and place them in the Chip Starter bag for use on the following Monday.
+She will retrieve the completed cards at the end of the putting session from the Chip Starter who will put them in numerical order and include any unused cards.
+The unused cards can be re-dated and re-used.
 This will help control the expenses for printing the cards.
-The Scorer will receive the number of the Money Hole for that day from the President or her substitute for announcements for the first session.
-The Scorer will then tally the statistics from the completed score cards from both sessions, transferring them to the monthly handicap sheet provided by the Statistician, making sure that they all balance.
+The Scorer will obtain the number of the Money Hole for that day from the President or her substitute.
+The Scorer will then tally the statistics from the completed score cards, transferring them to the monthly handicap sheet provided by the Statistician/Webmaster, making sure that they all balance.
 She will then be responsible for e-mailing the results for that day to the Putter’s Board within 48 hours.
+On the last Monday of each the month, once the score sheet has been completed, the score sheet is given to the Statistician so she can determine the monthly winners.
+The Statistician will print a new score sheet to give to the The Scorer for the next month.
 The Scorer who has held this job prior to the new Member-at-Large will train her replacement in the scoring system.

 Course Set-Up/Take Down/ChipStarters: This Member-At-Large is responsible for contacting each member of the Course Set- up Committee two weeks prior to the assigned month by e-mail/telephone to remind her of her forthcoming duties.
 She will review with each committee member the procedure to follow for the course set up, including set up and take down, choosing the money hole, location of safety cones and other equipment and changes in responsibilities for special events.
 If a member cannot serve, she is responsible for finding her own replacement.
 If she cannot find a replacement, she will notify the Member-at-Large, Course Set-Up who will request a replacement from the Member-at-Large, Committee Assignments.